-Consider thoroughly the panel for which you intend to submit (checking also the list of previous panel members, and abstracts of proposals submitted to that panel [ERC project database]).
-In which area is the "groundbreaking nature"/core novelty of your project located, and which panel would likely be in the best position to assess the
+• Consider thoroughly the panel for which you intend to submit.
+We suggest to check the list of previous panel members, and abstracts of proposals submitted to that panel (see weblinks above).
+In which area is the "groundbreaking nature"/core novelty of your project located, and which "generalist" panel would likely be in the best position to assess the latter?

-If you consider your proposal as interdisciplinary (cross-panel/cross-domain), you can indicate a secondary panel in the online-submission system (PPSS).
+If you consider your proposal as interdisciplinary (cross-panel/cross-domain), you can indicate a secondary panel in the PPSS.
 In this case, please describe the cross-panel/cross-domain nature in the dedicated text box on the B1 cover page.
-However, we recommend to give some extra thought to this question, as the review of interdisciplinary proposals has also proven to be challenging for the ERC (so far the success rates of explicitly "cross-panel" interdisciplinary proposals has been significantly lower).
-An alternative can be to choose only one panel, but to add keywords from all other relevant panels (as well as free keywords).
-Exceptionally, the ERC may also choose to allocate a proposal to a different panel than that indicated by the PI.
+However, we recommend giving some extra thought to this question, as the review of interdisciplinary proposals has also proven to be challenging for the ERC.